LIFEHUBBER

 Why readers may notice it

-cabinet matters because it reflects a broader shift from isolated chat sessions toward persistent AI workspaces where memory, files, scheduled work, and agent behavior are treated as one system.
+cabinet is worth opening at the source because it reflects a broader shift from isolated chat sessions toward persistent AI workspaces where memory, files, scheduled work, and agent behavior are treated as one system.

 Reporting note